Lenovo ideapad 330 15 amd Review

 The Lenovo ideapad 330 15 amd comes with a 2.2GHz (Turbo up to 3.4GHz) Intel Core i3-8130U processor, 8GB of RAM, 1TB storage, and an integrated Intel HD 620 graphics card.
 The Core i3-8130u is a duo-core CPU announced in 2018 for mainstream notebooks and Chromebooks, with more excellent performance than AMD A12-9700P chips.
 The system is adjustable, which means you may choose a better CPU, graphics card, RAM amount, and even screen size when placing your order.

-These CPUs aren’t designed for heavy workloads, but they provide proper performance for regular office tasks, and online apps can also suffice for light multitasking.
+These CPUs aren’t designed for heavy workloads, but they provide proper performance for regular office tasks, and online apps like Snapchat Mod APK.
 The integrated Intel HD 620 graphics card is an improved version of its predecessor, allowing you to seamlessly play most of 2015/2016 at low settings.

 Battery life is typically a plus for inexpensive computers, but the Lenovo IdeaPad 15.6-inch laptop falls short.
 This IdeaPad 330 is inefficient, with disappointingly low battery life.
 It lasts about 3 hours and 20 minutes on a single charge, which is relatively low for a modern machine.
 The Aspire E 15 (E5-576-392H) has a battery life of 10 hours 51 minutes on a single charge.